tkchafin/FGTpartitioner/paper.md

 # Summary

-Partitioning large (e.g. chromosomal) alignments into ancestry blocks is a common step in phylogenomic analyses [@Dutheil2009].
+Partitioning large (e.g. chromosomal) alignments into ancestry blocks is a common step in phylogenomic analyses [@Springer2018].
 However, current solutions require complicated analytical assumptions, or are difficult to implement due to excessive runtimes.
-Multiple approaches have been proposed for delimiting ancestry blocks in genomes (i.e. establishing recombination breakpoints), which generally fall into one of two categories: those which require dense or phased genotypic data (Liu et al., 2013); and those with complex analytical assumptions which require the definition of informative prior probability distributions and are computationally intensive (Dutheil et al., 2009).
+Multiple approaches have been proposed for delimiting ancestry blocks in genomes (i.e. establishing recombination breakpoints), which generally fall into one of two categories: those which require dense or phased genotypic data [@Liu2013]; and those with complex analytical assumptions which require the definition of informative prior probability distributions and are computationally intensive [@Dutheil2009].
 Both conditions are problematic for genome-scale studies of non-model species, where large-scale resequencing and phased reference data are unavailable, and genomes are often sequenced at low coverage.